 Another important bias is the 'hindsight bias'.
-What probability do you think you would have accorded to the breakout of a global pandemic before covid-19 happened?
+What probability do you think you would have assigned to the breakout of a global pandemic before covid-19 happened?
 Or of a global financial crisis happening before 2007?
-Chances are you overestimate the likelihood that you would have attributed to these events before they happened, after they have taken place.
-(After the financial crisis, for instance, many investors and economists allegedly had seen that coming!
-Nevertheless most investors lost quite a bit of money during the crisis and it is hard to come by articles warning for an imminent crisis in 2006).
+Chances are that you might overestimate the likelihood that you would have attributed to these events before they happened, after they have taken place.
+(After the financial crisis, for instance, many investors and economists claimed to have anticipated its occurenceg.
+And yet, , most investors still lost quite a bit of money during the crisis, and articles warning about an imminent crisis in 2006 are hard to come by).
 This is due to the 'hindsight bias'.
-With ‘hindsight knowledge’ is often seems very probable that something would occur.
+With ‘hindsight knowledge’ it often seems quite probable that something would indeed occur.
 Therefore, after the events took place, we usually think that our predictions in the past were better than they actually were.

-The American psychologist Baruch Fischhoff (1975) discovered this fallacy.
-Before former US President Nixon went to Russia and China, he let test subjects predict the probability of ten possible outcomes of this diplomatic mission.
-Some time after the presidential visit, Fischhoff asked the participants to remember the probability they had accorded to each of the ten possible outcomes.
-Turns out, most overestimate the weight they had accorded to the scenario that unfolded.
-Most people thought they were better predictors than they actually were.
-This research has been repeated several times, for example before and after the trial of O.J.
-Simpson and the impeachment of President Bill Clinton, with similar results.
+The American psychologist Baruch Fischhoff (1975) first identified this fallacy.
+Before former U.S. President Nixon went to Russia and China, he let test subjects predict the probability of ten possible outcomes of this diplomatic mission.
+After the presidential visit, Fischhoff asked the participants to remember the probability they had accorded to each of the ten possible outcomes.
+Most people, it turns out overestimated the weight they had accorded to the scenario that unfolded.
+Most people thought they were better predictors than they really were.
+This kind of research experiment has been repeated several times, for example before and after the trial of O.J.
+Simpson, and during the impeachment of President Bill Clinton, with similar results.

-Problem 14:
+Problem 14: title?

 One of the most truth-distorting fallacies is the confirmation bias.
-We tend to look primarily or even exclusively for information that confirms our beliefs (and not for information that contradicts our beliefs).
+We tend to look primarily, or even exclusively, for information that confirms our beliefs (whilst almost entirely ignoring information that contradicts our beliefs).

-The psychologist Peter Wason (1960) demonstrated this with his 'hypothesis testing' experiment.
+Psychologist Peter Wason (1960) has demonstrated this phenomenon with his 'hypothesis testing' experiment.
 You are presented with a sequence of three numbers: 2, 4 and 8.
 A rule corresponds to this sequence.
-The aim is to guess that rule or pattern by proposing different series, each with three digits.
-You get one of the following answers: ‘yes, that follows the rule’ or ‘no, that does not follow the rule’.
+The aim is to guess that rule by proposing different series, each with three digits.
+You get one of the following answers: ‘yes, that follows from the rule’ or ‘no, that does not follow from the rule’.
 When you think you know the rule, you can take a guess.

-The rule simply was: a series of increasing numbers.
-Usually, people take a long time to find it.
-The reason that we find it hard to solve this riddle is because we tend to propose sequences that confirm the rule in our head.
-E.g. we think it involves doubling numbers or doubling even digits and propose sequences that correspond to this rule.
-Whereas in order to solve the riddle, you have to do the opposite.
+The rule, quite simply, was a series of increasing numbers.
+Usually, people take a long time before they find it.
+The reason that we find it hard to solve this riddle is because we tend to propose sequences that confirm or conform to the rule(s) in our head.
+E.g. we think it involves doubling numbers or doubling even digits and propose sequences that correspond to this rule, whilst, in order to solve the riddle, you instead have to do the opposite.
 You have to propose series that do not correspond to your hypothetical rule.
-That is the only way you can test the rule and if necessary replace it with another rule, which you can then test again, etc.
+That is the only way you can test the rule and, if need be, replace it with another rule, which you can then test again, and so on.

-Problem 15:
+Problem 15: title?

 Finally, another tenacious bias is self-overestimation.
 Most of us are susceptible to so-called positive illusions.

-85 to 90% of people think that they drive better than average.
-94% of university teachers think they teach better than average.
-25% of people think they belong to the top 1% when it comes to social skills.
+85 to 90% of people think that they are above average drivers.
+94% of university teachers think that they are above average teachers.
+25% of all people think they belong to the top 1% when it comes to social skills.
 And, ironically, the vast majority of us also thinks that they are less prone to overconfidence than the average person.